 We start our year of writing with a “launch” unit–we review personal narratives and small moment stories, but my big push is to make sure we develop some good writing “behaviors”.

 These are the 6 points I stress as we complete our launching unit.
+(If you are looking for some help with narrative writing, CLICK HERE!)

 |Here is how we start working on narratives.|

 Even though the students seem to learn our schedule after the first week, I am not so fast!
 I make my schedule cards large enough that I can read them from across the room so I know where we are going!
 Our specials meet at the same time every day so I don’t need the times–for scattered people like me, that is such a relief!
+I also love that I have a centralized location for lunch menus, news, and anything else that helps students be independently able to access information.

 With only a few days until the students arrive, I have my travel folders stuffed and ready to go!